ice43/MotorPool/README.md

-Проект, выполненный для школы мобильной разработки SwiftBook.
+A joint project created at the request of Swiftbook.
+_by wupiupi, ice43 & Pavel Gribachev_

 ![drive](https://media.giphy.com/media/mlBDoVLOGidEc/giphy.gif)

-_by wupiupi, ice43 & Pavel Gribachev_